How To Land Your Artist’s Residency

 - Second, Olena decided she wanted a residency somewhere she could shine by being her absolute, honest, authentic self.
 (Doesn’t that sound like something we all might want?)

 - Third, Ellis recognized The Beatrice Wood Center as a magical, vibrant place she was in alignment with, ethically and creatively.

 - Fourth, Olena then did her homework and researched what the art center might want in an artist in residence.

-- And fifth, Ellis did the most important bit.
-She summoned up the gorgeous guts to pick up the phone and talk to the director.
+- And fifth, Ellis did the most critical bit.
+She summoned the gorgeous guts to pick up the phone and talk to the director.

 Picking up the Phone is Priceless